pete-murphy/fp-ts-phrasebook/src/pages/option/index.md

 ```

 This might look like what we want, but if we inspect the return type we are actually returning `Option<string | undefined>`.
-This is kind of a bummer and really undermines our whole operation of making the possibility of failure explicit.
+This is kind of a bummer and really undermines our whole endeavor of making the possibility of failure explicit.

 Let's first try to use `fromNullable` again to change that `string | undefined` to an `Option<string>`.